I will begin the story of my family with an introduction to myself.

-During the latter years of the Baby Boomers, I was born into a family of English immigrants at Penrith, New South Wales, Australia.
+During the latter years of the Baby Boomers, I was born into a family of English migrants in New South Wales, Australia.
 My three elder sisters were all verging on adulthood when I was born and by the time I had reached the age of my earliest memories, they all had boyfriends and were preparing for marriage.

 The three men my sisters married are as much a part of my childhood family as my sisters, I can’t remember a time when they weren’t in my life.

-And so it came to pass that I spent my childhood years as the only child, surrounded by a family of eight adults.
-I really did enjoy an idyllic existence.
+And so it came to pass that I spent most of my childhood years as virtually an only child, surrounded by a family of eight adults.
+Looking back, I feel that I enjoyed an idyllic childhood.

-We lived in the Blue Mountains, about fifty miles west of Sydney, in what was then a remote area, with a gravel road leading to our home.
-Due to the lack of children my age to play with in the area, along with the strong English accents of my family, I grew up speaking with a broad northern England accent, just as my family did.
-My mother preferred to call me a ‘Pozzie’ – a cross between a Pommy and an Aussie…
+We lived in the Blue Mountains, about fifty miles west of Sydney in what was then a remote area, with a gravel road leading to our home.
+There were no children to play with in the street, so with the isolation and living with a family who all spoke with strong English accents, I grew up speaking with a broad northern England accent myself.
+My mother preferred to call me a ‘Pozzie’ – a cross between a Pommy and an Aussie.

-With my three sisters all married and with families of their own to care about, Dad and Mum decided the three of us would move to a warmer climate, so our house was sold, along with all of our furniture, and we headed north in search of a warmer climate.
+Once my three sisters were all married and with families of their own to care for, Dad and Mum decided the three of us would move to a warmer climate, so our house was sold, along with all of our furniture, and we headed north in search of a warmer climate.

 For Mum and Dad to uproot the three of us and move north must have been the simplest of ideas – they barely batted an eyelid and off we went.
-I can imagine after transporting themselves and their three young daughters by ship to the other side of the world, a move north, taking them a mere six-hundred-and-fifty miles would be easy.
-An account of the move north, where we finally settled at Murwillumbah, N.S.W. can be found here….
+I can imagine after transporting themselves and their three young daughters by ship to the other side of the world, a move north, taking them a mere six-hundred-and-fifty miles would seem easy.

 For me though, it wasn’t easy.
-I struggled to come to terms with leaving my sisters, brothers and their children, only accepting the idea of moving because I had to go, I had no other choice.
-It helped to know we would make regular trips back to the Blue Mountains.
+I struggled to come to terms with leaving my sisters, brothers and their children, only accepting the idea of moving because I had to.
+It helped though to know we would make regular trips back to the Blue Mountains.

-At age nineteen I met the man who became my husband and the father of our four children.
-Allan was born and raised in Murwillumbah, N.S.W. but had accepted a position in Sydney after leaving school, with Telecom Australia, so I moved to Sydney to be with him.
+At age nineteen I met the man who became my husband and father of our four children.
+Allan was born and raised in a small town in far northern New South Wales.
+After finishing school, he had accepted a position in Sydney with Telecom Australia, so I moved to Sydney to be with him.

 We were married at St. Philip Neri Church in Northbridge, Sydney, in 1979 and have two sons and two daughters.